 Then there is the work that takes place outside of Mass preparation:

-- Seasonal tasks including the Blessing of the Hay during Advent, many tasks throughout Holy Week including behind the scene assistance when RCIA candidates are received into the Church.
+Seasonal tasks include the Blessing of the Hay during Advent, and many tasks throughout Holy Week including behind the scene assistance when OCIA candidates are received into the Church.

 Can Anyone Be A Sacristan?

 Absolutely!
 There are many ways that you can become involved.
 Under the direction of our Head Sacristan, there are weekend Sacristans, Funeral Sacristans, Seasonal Assistants and Laundry Assistants.
 Training is available and the rewards are great!